istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 ## Features of the approach

-The approach I propose has the following features:
+The approach I use has the following features:

 - **non-uniform naming**.
 The `withdraw` service in the `accounts` namespace in one cluster might have different functionality and API than the `withdraw` services in the `accounts` namespace in other clusters.
 The same